davidenoma/cancer_related_pathways/README.md

 6. WikiPathways

 ## Tools used include:
+Requests library for making API calls in python.
 ## Outcomes
 This code can obtain pathways and genes associated with all types of cancer.
 Depending on the researcher's need, the genes and pathway associations may be used for downstream analysis and processing.